 2. Students should wait on the sidewalk or curb until the bus comes to a complete stop.

 3. All book bags and personal items should fit on the student’s lap.

 4. Students should NEVER pick up items dropped near a stopped bus.

-5. Large items such as school projects, balloons, band instruments and large bags with wheels should be transported to school by parents.
-Space is not available for large or heavy items and they may pose a hazard by blocking emergency exits.
+5. Large items such as school projects, balloons, musical instruments and large bags with wheels are encouraged to be transported to school by parents.
+At times, space is not available for large or heavy items and they may pose a hazard by blocking emergency exits.

 6. Loose items become projectiles in a collision or sudden stop.
 Students should keep pencils and other items in their book bags.

 7. Never “chase” the bus in your car if the student did not arrive at the assigned stop on time.
 The driver may not see a child coming from behind the bus.

 Rules for Riding the Bus